sansin5982/Mendelian-Randomization/chapters/Glossary.md

 ##### In short:

-***Weak Instrument Bias happens when your genetic tools are too weak to properly represent the trait — leading to wrong or misleading conclusions.***
+***Weak Instrument Bias happens when our genetic tools are too weak to properly represent the trait — leading to wrong or misleading conclusions.***